 With the development of wheel and then the wheeled cart, they went to various areas with their goods to cell them on the barter system.

 Not much is known about the religion of the Neolithic culture.
-Probably people might have worshiped the natural phenomenon like the thunder, the lightning, the sun, the moon, the water, etc. They might have worshiped even their ancestors who were given a respectable burial.
+Probably people might have worshiped natural phenomena like thunder, lightning, the sun, the moon, the water, etc. They might have worshiped even their ancestors who were given a respectable burial.